 I’m sure there are many more simple rules in each one of your arsenals.
 For example, I know enough people who will shop consignment, organize a clothes swap, rent a dress that they will only wear once.
 For me, this is going to be the year where I try all of these things and stay conscious of what I consume.

 A few years ago, I knew nothing about the impact of over consumption and the problem of excess that seeps into everything we do today.
-My passion for fashion and style has really opened new doors of education for me.
+My passion for style has really opened new doors of education for me.
 I’m really thankful for having access to more information about the fashion industry on the internet now.
-I am thankful that I can hear the voices of other fashion consumers like me, through the blogging community.
-I am thankful that there are enough sane, but passionate men and women in this industry.
-They truly help me keep the eye on the prize and stay focused on the route of conscious consumption.
+I am thankful that I can hear the voices of other fashion consumers like me, through blogging.
+I am thankful for all the passionate men and women in this industry.
+They truly help me keep the eye on the prize and stay focused on the route to conscious consumption.

 P.S.* I am aware of ‘peace silk’ extraction.
 But not even 10% silk in the world is extracted in this way.